issalab/mkturk/public/mkturk/readme.md

 **PunishTimeOut:** Time out in milliseconds for incorrect responses.
 Black square and incorrect sound may be presented for feedback during this time.

+RewardDuration (optional): Duration of reward pulse in milliseconds.
+If TASK.RewardDuration is not specified, then will use legacy pump calibration.

-**RewardPer1000Trials:** Amount of liquid reward in mL for 1000 correct trials.
+RewardPer1000Trials (optional): Amount of liquid reward in mL for 1000 correct trials.
 For macaques, this is around 100mL for every 1000 correct trials.
+Utilizes legacy calibration.
+Recommend usage of TASK.RewardDuration instead.

 **RewardStage:** RewardStage=0 rewards for successful fixtion and skips the choice phase of task.
 RewardStage=1 rewards for selecting the correct choice.